 NYC was just voted the world’s favorite city.
 This month was my twelve-year anniversary of living here, and I love it here, too.
 But NYC can be a serious drag sometimes!
 (Remember the popularity of this Onion article?)
-So, although I often point out the positives of the city, in an effort to be even-handed, here are nine things about NYC that can drive you batshit crazy…
+So, although I often point out the positives of the city, in an effort to be even-handed, here are eight things about NYC that can drive you batshit crazy…

 Rats come out when the sun sets.
 Kids at playgrounds will actually say, “Ok, let’s go, it’s rat time!”